xp44mm/Notebook/RxInAction/07 Controlling the observable temperature.md

 ## 7.1 Multicasting with subjects

-A type that implements the `IObservable<T>` interface and `IObserver<M>` interface is called a subject.
+A type that implements the `IObservable<'T>` interface and `IObserver<'M>` interface is called a subject.
 This type acts as both an observer and an observable, as shown in figure 7.1.
 It allows you to create an object that becomes a hub, which is able to intercept notifications it receives as an observer and push them to its observers.
 This, for example, can be used inside a shopping-cart class to notify various observers (such as the relevant UI component) about items added or removed from the cart.
 The cart exposes `Subject` as an observable, and the cart Add and Remove methods call the subject's `OnNext` method to notify about the change.

 Figure 7.1 A subject is a type that's both an observable and an observer.
 It allows multicasting the notifications emitted by the sources to the observers.